mypreview/conj-lite/README.md

 # CONJ Lite - eCommerce WordPress Theme
 <br/>[![Designed for WooCommerce](https://img.shields.io/badge/Designed%20for-WooCommerce-9a6b95.svg)](https://www.mypreview.one/conj.html) [![Compatible with WPML](https://img.shields.io/badge/Compatible%20with-WPML-308fb0.svg)](https://wpml.org) [![Compatible with ThemeCheck](https://img.shields.io/badge/ThemeCheck-Passed-c4d658.svg)](http://themecheck.org/score/wordpress-theme-conj-lite.html) [![Stable Version](https://img.shields.io/badge/Stable%20version-1.0.9-8a91ff.svg)](https://wp.me/p8930x-8q)

-Get started with Conj which is the one thing you need to build your own stunning eCommerce website in a fast and efficient way.

 ![CONJ Lite - eCommerce WordPress Theme](screenshot.jpg)

 ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬

-►► If you are not a developer, please use the Offical [theme post page](https://wordpress.org/themes/conj-lite/) on wordpress.org.
+►► If you are not a developer, please use the offical [theme post page](https://wordpress.org/themes/conj-lite/) on wordpress.org.

 ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬

-Conj’s fantastic out of the box deep code and design integration with WooCommerce, the premier eCommerce solution for WordPress, enables your store to be bulletproof against any conflicts during major WooCommerce updates.

-Rest assured that the Conj theme uses a mobile-first grid-based architecture that renders beautifully formatted content on phones, tablets, and desktop monitors.
-Your visitors can expect brilliant looking products whether they are browsing your website at the office or on the go.

-The entire platform of Conj is built on top of the [Underscores](https://github.com/Automattic/_s) starter theme which is a solid foundation of code and also used for all themes released by Automattic on WordPress.com.

-Get the one thing you need to build stunning eCommerce website in a fast and efficient way.
+## Installation

+* Download the theme from it's GitHub Repository Release window.
+* Go to **WordPress** > **Appearance** > **Themes** > **Add New**.
+* Click Upload Theme and **Choose File**, then select the theme's `.zip` file.
+Click Install Now.
+* Click Activate to use your new theme right away.

+## Requirements

+* PHP version 7 or greater.
+* MySQL version 5.6 or greater OR MariaDB version 10.0 or greater.
+* WordPress version 5.0 or greater.
+* WooCommerce version 3.0 or greater.

+## Translators & non-English speakers

+Translators are welcome to contribute to the theme.
+Please use the [WordPress translation website](https://translate.wordpress.org/projects/wp-themes/conj-lite "WordPress translation website").

+## Free support

+If you have any question(s) about using theme, please do not hesitate to check out [support forums](https://wordpress.org/support/theme/conj-lite) and start a new discussion for further assistance or clarification.

-## Live Demo
+## Contributing

-Check out the [Live Demo](https://demo.mypreview.one/conj) to visit **CONJ PRO** theme in action.
+We welcome contributions in any form, and you can help reporting, testing, and detailing bugs.

-## Get the PRO Version
+## Premium Version

-The **CONJ PRO** theme is only available to purchase from [Themeforest](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview). :moneybag:
+The premium version of this theme is only available to purchase from [Themeforest](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview). :moneybag:

-## Get Involved

-Want to contribute?
-Here's the [GitHub development repository](https://github.com/mypreview/conj-lite "GitHub development repository").

-## Documentation

-Get started [here](https://mypreview.github.io/Conj) with a collection of tutorials that cover the basics.